darkconsole/avorion-turret-editor/README.md

 * Colour HSV - Drag the sliders to change the colour of the beam or projectiles.
 * Reinforced Mounting - Reduce the slot cost of a turret.
 Requires scrapping 5 of the same quality or better.
 * Convert Anti-Fighter Turret to Flak Cannon.
 Requires scrapping 3 other AF turrets
+* Liquid Naonite Cooling System - Completely removes overheating from a turret for a pile of naonite and credits.